06 Apr. 2021

 Cameroon 2021 will be the first time in the history of the African women’s senior championship, which dates back to 1974, that 12 teams will participate and it also represents the first time ever that the central African country has hosted a continental championship at any level in either gender.

-Cape Verde, Kenya and Madagascar will all be appearing at their first-ever senior women’s championship, with the championship also marking the debut appearance for Madagascar at any level or in either gender in Africa.
+Cape Verde, Kenya and Madagascar will all be appearing at their first-ever CAHB Women's African Championship, with Cameroon 2021 also marking the debut appearance for Madagascar at any level or in either gender in any CAHB continental championship, although both the men (1987) and men and women's sides (2011), have appeared less than a handful of times at the African Games.

 “This means a lot to our female players and they are still in high spirits, despite the onset of COVID-19 pandemic,” said Caroline Nyadiero, Kenya Handball Federation Executive Board member, to ihf.info about appearing at their debut senior championship.